attila/savvior/README.md

 * __Requirements:__ Savvior depends on on `window.matchMedia` and [enquire.js](http://wicky.nillia.ms/enquire.js/).
 * __Integrates easily:__ No automatic execution, init the script when YOU think it should happen.
 For further integration, custom events are dispatched after initialisation or redrawing the layout.
-* __Sensible configuration:__ No CSS-driven configuration can make parsing CSS on a CDN troubled, just pass the element selector and a single config object to init() and it's done.
+* __Sensible configuration:__ CSS-driven configuration can make parsing CSS on a CDN troublesome, just pass the element selector instead and a single config object to init() and it's done.
 * __Lightweight:__ ~2.2 kB minified and gzipped
 * __Wide browser support:__ most modern devices/browsers and IE9+